4 Reasons Gaston is Actually the Hero

 Reality: Beyond Good and Evil

-Consider that if we transported Gaston to the ancient Greek world he wouldn’t have been all that dissimilar to heroes such as Achilles, Apollo, and Odysseus in their “classical” virtues of strength and victory rather than those more recent such as meekness and the “everyone deserves a trophy” mentality.
-In fact, legend has it that Apollo flayed someone alive after defeating him in a flute contest but instead of making Apollo the villain of a children’s movie the Greeks chiseled statues to honor him.
+Consider that if we transported Gaston to the ancient Greek world he wouldn’t have been all that dissimilar to heroes such as Achilles, Heracles and Odysseus in their “classical” virtues of strength and victory rather than the more recent ones related to meekness.

 Therefore, it’s not that Gaston’s morals are perverse, it’s that his is the morality of a previous era.
 Who are we to say which is more correct?
 One of Nietzsche’s arguments applies here: since change is a fundamental property, any fixed perspective is inherently flawed.
-Truth is therefore relative since the prevailing sentiment and definition of any concept, such as good and evil, depends on the dominating ‘powers that be’ which may happen to appropriate that concept at that time for its purpose.
+Morality is therefore relative since the prevailing sentiment and definition of any moral concept depends on the dominating ‘powers that be’ which may happen to appropriate that concept at that time for its purpose.
 So Gaston’s exaggerated qualities are “good” when observed through one lens and “evil” when observed through another.

 Clearly, there’s more to be seen of Gaston than the typical narrative suggests.